klaytn/kips/KIPs/kip-draft_kgp6.md

 The smart contract will have the following structs:

 - `Retired`: to represent the details of retired and approver addresses.
-- `Newbie`: to store newbie and amount.
+- `Newbie`: to represent newbies and their amount.

 #### Storage